nekator/mono/packages/components/src/components/input/docs/Angular.md

 ## Angular

-Load SCSS globally somewhere in your app:
+Load SCSS globally in your styles.css/scss:

 ```
-@use "@db-ui/foundations/build/scss/variables.global" as *;
 @use "@db-ui/components/build/styles/db-ui-42-webpack" as *;
-@use "@db-ui/foundations/build/scss/color-classes" as *;

 ```